samson84/teridocoaching/.ai/features/menu/plan.md

 ## Required Changes

-### 1. Add Mobile Hamburger Toggle
+### 1. Add CSS-Only Mobile Hamburger Toggle
-The navigation CSS includes styles for a hamburger menu toggle (`.navigation__toggle`, `.navigation__hamburger`), but the HTML structure is missing from the header component.
+The navigation CSS includes styles for a hamburger menu toggle, but needs modification to work without JavaScript using the checkbox hack pattern.

+**Required:**
-**Required:** Add hamburger button markup to `header.njk` for mobile navigation control.
+- Add hidden checkbox input to `header.njk` for toggle state

-### 2. Add JavaScript for Mobile Menu Interaction
-The CSS has `.navigation--open` state for showing mobile menu, but there's no JavaScript to toggle this state.

-**Required:** Create JavaScript module to handle:
+- Add label element styled as hamburger button
-- Hamburger button click to toggle menu visibility
+- Update CSS to use `:checked` pseudo-class for menu visibility

-- Close menu when clicking outside
-- Close menu when pressing Escape key
+**Benefits of CSS-Only Approach:**
+- No JavaScript dependencies
+- Works even if JavaScript is disabled
+- Simpler implementation
-- Proper ARIA attributes for accessibility
+- Better for progressive enhancement
+- No client-side event listeners or state management

-### 3. Verify Navigation Data Flow
+### 2. Verify Navigation Data Flow
 The navigation data from `navigation.ts` should be properly passed to the header template.

 **Required:** Verify that the navigation data is accessible in the header template context.

-### 4. Enhance Accessibility
+### 3. Enhance Accessibility
 Ensure the navigation meets WCAG 2.1 AA standards as per project requirements.

 **Required:**
-- ARIA attributes for mobile menu (aria-expanded, aria-controls, aria-label)
+- ARIA label on checkbox input for screen readers
-- Keyboard navigation support
+- Keyboard navigation support (checkboxes are keyboard accessible by default)
+- Proper semantic HTML structure
-- Focus management when opening/closing mobile menu
+- Focus indicators on interactive elements
-- Screen reader announcements
+- Screen reader compatible labels

+**Note:** CSS-only approach has inherent accessibility benefits:
+- Checkbox is natively keyboard accessible (Space to toggle)
+- Focus management handled by browser
+- No ARIA state management needed

-### 5. Visual Verification
+### 4. Visual Verification
 Test the implementation across different viewport sizes.

 **Required:**